HeroHarmony/Choppy-Audio-Detector/README.md

 To get started we need a few things.
 Be prepared to setup the following:
 - Python 3.x
-- Required Python libraries: numpy, sounddevice
 - (Optional) Twitch account and OAuth token for chat integration
-- Have understanding of your audio input devices.
+- Have an understanding of your audio input devices.
 If you use Voicemeeter, you're in luck, as I use it too.

 ## Setup